melian009/Dynalands/README.md

 # DynamicLandscapes
-This repository aims to explore the effects of patch and connectivity dynamics on species diversity.
-The main goal is to strengthen existing metacommunity theory by extending it to dynamic landscapes.
-We are running a protocol combining simulations and analytical expectations to test the robustness of the assumptions and to compare the predictions using static and dynamic landscapes.
-The repository contains three folders.
+This repository explores the role of patch and connectivity dynamics on species diversity.
+We aim to strengthen existing metacommunity theory by extending it to dynamic landscapes.
+The repository contains a protocol combining simulations and analytical expectations to compare the predictions between static and dynamic landscapes under a set of scenarios.
+The repository is based on the working paper uploaded to bioRxiv  https://www.biorxiv.org/content/early/2015/06/26/021220.short

+The repository contains 5 folders.
-DATA contains empirical data of landscape dynamics.
-CODES contain the algorithms to run the protocol organized in different folders and SHARELATEX contains the text and refs in .tex and .bib respectively.
+DATA contains empirical data of landscape dynamics PROTOCOL contains the steps to contrast predictions between static and dynamic landscapes CODES contain the algorithms to run the protocol WORKINGPAPER contains the latex and .bib files of the original ms., and WORKSHOPS document useful information to build this repository

-Codes, data and the docs associated to the working papers are all available.
+Codes, data and the docs associated to the working paper are all available under the LICENSE.md file.
 Please let us know if you find these docs useful for your research.